 Like any business, we get typical complaints about radio systems that vary by the type of radio system.
-Each type of radio system has its own set of peculiarities which cause the end user of the radio to have some issue.
-We will discuss several situations that cause our customers to experience disdain from time to time.
+Each type of radio system has its own set of peculiarities which cause the end user of the radio to have some issues.
+We will discuss several situations that cause our customers to experience problems from time to time.

 Very often, radios will act weird when the battery voltage is low, especially when you press the PTT button.
 When the radio is transmitting, the radio draws a lot more power and the battery voltage tends to drop lower which will cause some circuits within the radio to operate improperly.
 Try changing batteries on a portable radio.
 Check the vehicle electrical system on a mobile radio.

 This can be caused by several possibilities.
 (1) You are on the wrong talk group on your radio.
 Select the correct channel to talk to the others.
 (2) Adjust the receive volume so that you can hear the radio.
 (3) If you are using a speaker-microphone, lapel microphone or other audio accessory on a portable radio, sometimes the accessory plug does not properly mate with the radio which causes some of the circuits to not make contact.
 Unplug the audio accessory and try the basic radio without the accessory.
 If the radios works, try to reattach the audio accessory again and sometimes the plug will be seated correctly and start to work properly.
 If you are using a mobile radio, change the microphone.